Precise determination of the top-quark on-shell mass $M_t$ via its scale-invariant perturbative relation to the top-quark $\overline{\rm MS}$ mass ${\overline m}_t({\overline m}_t)$: Calculation technology

-\end{widetext} It can be found that the PMC scale $Q_*$ is explicitly independent of the choice of the renormalization scale $\mu_r$ at any fixed order.
-The magnitudes of the running mass ${\overline m}$ and running coupling constant $a_s$ are determined simultaneously.
-Matching with the $\mu_r$-independent conformal coefficients $r_{i,0}$, the conventional renormalization scale ambiguity is eliminated.
+and the coefficients $S_3$ is shown in the Appendix~\ref{G}.
+Following the idea, the PMC scale $Q_*$ can be fixed at any order; the correct magnitudes of the quark running mass ${\overline m}_q$ and running coupling constant $a_s$ are determined simultaneously.
+Matching with the $\mu_r$-independent conformal coefficients ${\hat r}_{i,0}$, the resultant PMC series will be free of conventional renormalization scale ambiguity.
 In the following section, we will apply these formulas to determine the top-quark OS mass $M_t$ via its perturbative relation to the $\overline{\rm MS}$ mass.